mauriciogtec/blog/content/post/rl-reading-list.md

 A recent must-read reference is [Riquelme et al][riquelme] (2018), which discusses Deep Bayesian Bandits.
 Here, the $X_i$ are not independent and $K$ is very large.
 In fact, the input space can be treated as a continuous space.
 Essentially, what deep neural networks do is find common patterns in the input space and effectively reduce $K$.
 Multi-armed bandit problems are building blocks for more complicated tasks, where often it is necessary to learn from images or other complex data.

 Several variants of the multi-armed bandit problem exist.
 One direction is to add additional structure; for a recent survey and state-of-the-art approach we have [Combes et al][combes] (2017).
-Another direction is to assume that the $X_i$ change over time, the so-called non-stationary bandits.
+Another direction is to allow the distribution of the $X_i$ to change over time: the so-called non-stationary bandits.
 This is a hard problem, and current approaches can be improved, both theoretically and pragmatically (*c.f.* [Besbes et al][besbes] (2014) and [Wu et al][wu] (2018)).

 A natural question is to ask if the principles of multi-armed bandit can be applied to model selection and hyper-parameter tuning in statistics.
 This technique is known as *Bayesian Optimization* and is also an active area of research.
 For a recent survey, we can consult [Shahriari et al][shahriari] (2016).